pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task >}}

-Add a green-flag script with a line of code which does this.
+Add a line of code to the Apple’s script which does this.

-{{< learner-task-help >}}

-Add the script, and then think about what line of code you need.

 {{< learner-task-help >}}